PPBDS/tutorial.helpers/vignettes/instructions.md

 ````

-First, the Start of the Exercise sets the stage.
-It sometimes teaches something new, connects to a previous Exercise, provides a useful link, whatever.
+First, the Start of the exercise sets the stage.
+It sometimes teaches something new, connects to a previous exercise, provides a useful link, whatever.
 If it is long enough, it is followed by a triple hash.
 If not, the text continues to the instruction.
 Most of the time, as above, there is only the instruction, telling the student, step-by-step, what to do.

 Second, the instruction requires that students write some code.
 Good instructions generate results when the student presses Run Code.
 Tutorial answers should require the smallest incremental number of characters, relative to the last question, for students to type.
 That is one way you know that your learning curve is shallow.
-If a Exercise code chunk requires the students to type a lot of characters, you should split up the Exercise into multiple separate Exercises.
+If a exercise code chunk requires the students to type a lot of characters, you should split up the exercise into multiple separate exercises.

-Third, any Exercise which requires the copying of code from the prior Exercise should place the *Copy previous code* button below the Exercise code chunk.
+Third, any exercise which requires the copying of code from the prior exercise should place the *Copy previous code* button below the exercise code chunk.

 ````markdown
 <button onclick = "transfer_code(this)">Copy previous code</button>
 ````

 Fourth, tutorials should be so simple that 95% of the students can answer 95% of the questions easily.
-One way to ensure that is to add a *Hint* to almost every coding question.
+One way to ensure that is to add a *hint* to almost every coding question.

 Hints must always have the same code chunk name as the exercise chunk for which they are the hint, with a "-hint-n" added at the end.
-So, if an Exercise code chunk is named "ex-1", then the hint associated with that exercise is named "ex-1-hint-1".
+So, if an exercise code chunk is named "ex-1", then the hint associated with that exercise is named "ex-1-hint-1".
 A second hint for that same question would be named "ex-1-hint-2", and so on.

 When you create a hint, always use `eval = FALSE` within the parentheses in the code chunk.
 This is because hints will often include "..." and other symbols which do not run as correct R code.
 So, we need to tell R not to run it or an error will occur during `R CMD check`.
 Example: